 The unique paint finish – Black Pearl Chromium – has been specially created to mimic the look of a genuine black pearl, and comprises a micro-fine layer of chrome to deliver a level of reflectivity that cannot be obtained through normal paint finishes.

-Inside, the deliberate use of non-automotive standard materials generates a uniquely soft, cocooning ambience.
+Inside, the deliberate use of non-automotive standard materials generates a uniquely soft, cocooning ambiance.

 “The exceptional craftsmanship displayed on this car – with detailing more typically seen on luxury consumer goods or fine jewelry – really showcases the best of what Aston Martin can be,” said Reichman.